Key Quote

 FATHERHOOD

 Mr Bennet's neglect enabled Lydia's ruin.
-Regency fathers had absolute legal authority over daughters but Mr Bennet abdicates (gives up) this duty.
+Regency fathers had absolute legal authority over daughters but Mr Bennet abdicatesabdicates — Gives up a responsibility or duty this duty.
 His 'wit' is revealed as moral laziness — entertainment at his family's expense.

 ENTAILMENT

 The Bennet estate is entailed to Mr Collins.
-Mr Bennet's failure to save money or discipline his daughters reflects systemic (built into the system) irresponsibility enabled by patriarchal privilege — the very system that will leave his daughters destitute.
+Mr Bennet's failure to save money or discipline his daughters reflects systemicsystemic — built into the system irresponsibility enabled by patriarchal privilegepatriarchal privilege — Unearned advantages held by men within a male-dominated system — the very system that will leave his daughters destitute.

 Key Words